Lesson Plan - Get It!

-From the very start of the new nation during the Revolutionary War to our modern day military, women have always felt compelled to take on tasks requiring both brains and bravery, sometimes even brawn.
+From the very start of the new nation during the Revolutionary War to our modern-day military, women have always felt compelled to take on tasks requiring both brains and bravery, sometimes even brawn.

-What would you do as a young woman if a drunken soldier by the authority of the government demanded entry into your home, and when denied it, attempted to enter by force?
+- What would you do as a young woman if a drunken soldier by the authority of the government demanded entry into your home, and when denied it, attempted to enter by force?

 That is exactly what occurred when a soldier, reportedly determined to put a Union flag atop the Boyd home in Martinsburg, Virginia, offended the spunky Belle and her mother.